Report | Annual Statistical Risk Assessments

 Understanding these results

-Before discussing the results, we underscore five points about interpreting this Statistical Risk Assessment:
+Before discussing the results, we underscore six points about interpreting this Statistical Risk Assessment:

 First, as a statistical matter, mass killings are rare.
-On average, just over one percent of countries see a new mass killing in any given year—that means one or two countries.
-Our risk model predicts a similar number of new episodes of mass killing, so the average two-year risk estimate produced by our model is just under two percent.
-Just five out of 162 countries have a two-year risk estimate greater than ten percent, and the highest-risk country, Pakistan, is estimated to have about a one in seven chance of experiencing a new mass killing in 2021 or 2022.
+On average, about 1.5 percent of countries see a new mass killing in any given year—that means two or three countries.
+Our risk model predicts a similar number of new episodes of mass killing, so the average two-year risk estimate produced by our model is about 1 percent.
+Out of 166 countries only Afghanistan and Pakistan have two-year risk estimates greater than 6 percent, or about a one in 16 chance of experiencing a new mass killing in 2023 or 2024.

 Second, our model is designed to assess the risk of a new mass killing, not of the continuation or escalation of ongoing episodes.
-Much of the Simon-Skjodt Center’s work spotlights ongoing atrocities and urges lifesaving responses.
+Much of the Simon-Skjodt Center’s work spotlights ongoing mass atrocities and urges lifesaving responses.
 We focus here on the risk of new mass killing to help fill an analytic gap that is critical to prevention.
-This feature is especially important to bear in mind when interpreting results for countries that are currently experiencing mass killings, such as Burma/Myanmar and Syria (see Figure 1 and our website for a full list of these countries).
-For these countries, our assessment should be understood as an estimate of the risk that a new mass killing event would be launched by a different perpetrator or targeting a different civilian group in 2021 or 2022.
+This feature is especially important to bear in mind when interpreting results for countries that are currently experiencing mass killings, including six in the top 15 of this assessment (see Figure 2 and our website for a full list of countries).
+For these countries, our assessment should be understood as an estimate of the risk that a new mass killing event would be launched by a different perpetrator or targeting a different civilian group in 2023 or 2024.
 (Our model estimates that having a mass killing currently in progress is associated with lower risk of another one beginning.)
-Regardless of their ranking in this assessment, cases of ongoing atrocities demand urgent action (see Figure 4 for the Early Warning Project’s complete list of ongoing mass killings).
+While it is important to focus on countries already experiencing mass killing and at high risk of a new onset, it is also essential to focus additional attention on high-risk countries with no ongoing episodes.
+However, regardless of their ranking in this assessment, cases of ongoing atrocities demand urgent action (see Figure 4 and our website for the Early Warning Project’s complete list of ongoing mass killings).

-Third, for practical reasons, we only forecast mass killings within countries (i.e., in which the perpetrator group and the targeted civilian group reside in the same country).
-This risk assessment does not forecast civilian fatalities from interstate conflict.
-Situations in which large numbers of civilians are killed deliberately by an armed group from another country are not captured in our historical data or current forecasts.
-This decision does not involve a value judgment about the moral or practical significance of such atrocities, only a pragmatic judgment about what we are able to forecast reliably.
+Third, we only forecast mass killings within countries (i.e., in which the perpetrator group and the targeted civilian group reside in the same country).
+This risk assessment does not forecast civilian fatalities from interstate conflict, such as Russia’s invasion of Ukraine, or when a civilian group in a country is attacked by a nonstate armed group that resides outside of the country’s borders, such as Hamas’s attack on Israeli civilians.
+Situations in which large numbers of civilians are killed deliberately by an armed group from another country are not captured in our historical mass killing data or current forecasts.
+We have chosen to focus our statistical risk assessment on the form of mass killing that has been the most common in the post-World War II era.
+Since 1945, foreign invasions and wars between states have been extremely rare, making statistical modeling of mass killings in those conflicts difficult.
+Mass killings within states have been far more common.
+The decision to exclude interstate mass killings from our model does not involve a value judgment about the moral or practical significance of such atrocities, only a pragmatic judgment about what we are able to forecast more reliably.

 Fourth, readers should keep in mind that our model is not causal: the variables identified as predicting higher or lower risk of mass killings in a country are not necessarily the factors that drive or trigger atrocities.
 For example, a large population does not directly cause mass atrocities; however, countries with large populations have been more likely to experience mass killing episodes in the past, so this factor helps us identify countries at greater risk going forward.
-We make no effort to explain these kinds of relationships in the data; we only use them for their predictive value.
-An important consequence of the non-causal nature of these forecasts is that actions aimed at addressing risk factors identified in the model are not necessarily effective ways of mitigating the risk of mass atrocities; this assessment does not seek to evaluate atrocity prevention policy prescriptions.
-For example, although our model finds that countries coded as having severely limited freedom of movement for men are at greater risk of experiencing mass killings than are other countries, this does not imply that action to improve freedom of movement for men would help prevent mass killings.
-This assessment is meant to be a starting point for discussion and further research, pointing policy makers and other practitioners to the countries that merit additional analysis to determine how to prevent atrocities.
+We make no effort to explain these kinds of relationships in the data, some of which can seem perplexing; we only use them for their predictive value.
+An important consequence of the non-causal nature of these forecasts is that actions aimed at addressing risk factors identified in the model would not necessarily be effective ways of mitigating the risk of mass atrocities; this assessment does not seek to evaluate atrocity prevention policy prescriptions.
+For example, although our model finds that countries that have not accepted the First Optional Protocol to the International Covenant on Civil and Political Rights are at greater risk of experiencing mass killings than are other countries, this does not imply that action to encourage ratification of the Optional Protocol would help prevent mass killings.
+This assessment is meant to be a starting point for discussion and further research, pointing policy makers and other practitioners to the countries that merit additional analysis to determine how to help prevent atrocities.

-Our model generates a single risk estimate for each country, representing the estimated risk for a new state-led or non-state-led mass killing.
-Figure 2 displays the estimated risk in 2021 or 2022 for the 30 highest-ranked countries.
+Our model generates a single risk estimate for each country, representing the estimated risk for a new state-led or nonstate-led mass killing.
+Figure 2 displays the estimated risk in 2023 or 2024 for the 30 highest-ranked countries.
 For every country in the top 30, we recommend that policy makers consider whether they are devoting sufficient attention to addressing the risks of mass atrocities occurring within that country.
 Strategies and tools to address atrocity risks should, of course, be tailored to each country’s context.

 Further qualitative analysis is needed to understand the specific drivers of risk in a given situation, the mass atrocity scenarios that could be deemed plausible, and the resiliencies that could potentially be bolstered to help prevent future atrocities.
-This kind of deeper qualitative assessment is exemplified in Early Warning Project reports on Côte d’Ivoire (2019), Mali (2018), Bangladesh (2017), and Zimbabwe (2016).
+This kind of deeper qualitative assessment is exemplified in Early Warning Project reports on Indonesia (2022), Côte d’Ivoire (2019), Mali (2018), Bangladesh (2017), and Zimbabwe (2016).
 Concerned governments and international organizations should consider conducting their own assessments of countries at risk, which should suggest where adjusting plans, budgets, programs, and diplomatic strategies might help prevent mass killings in high-risk countries.
-Because these qualitative assessments are resource intensive, policy makers should prioritize that type of analysis on countries whose risk estimate is relatively high according to this Statistical Risk Assessment, and where opportunities for prevention exist.
+For example, the 2022 US Strategy to Anticipate, Prevent, and Respond to Atrocities outlines commitments by the US government to conduct these types of assessments on identified priority countries, guided by the US Atrocity Risk Assessment Framework.
+Because these qualitative assessments are resource intensive, policy makers should prioritize that type of analysis on countries whose risk estimate is relatively high, according to this Statistical Risk Assessment, and where opportunities for prevention exist.

-Note: * Indicates ongoing state-led mass killings; ° indicates ongoing non-state-led mass killings.
-Some countries have multiple ongoing episodes of one or both type (e.g., Burma/Myanmar has two ongoing state-led mass killings; Nigeria has an ongoing state-led and an ongoing non-state-led mass killing).
-Risk-based ranking is in parenthesis.
+Note: * Indicates ongoing state-led mass killings; ° indicates ongoing nonstate-led mass killings.
+Some countries have multiple ongoing episodes of one or both types (e.g., Burma/Myanmar has three ongoing state-led mass killings; Nigeria has an ongoing state-led and an ongoing nonstate-led mass killing).
+Risk-based ranking is in parentheses.
 The probabilities displayed here are associated with the onset of an additional mass killing episode.
 See the full list of ongoing mass killings on our website.
-For more information on crimes against humanity in China, see later section on “Unexpected results.”

 Key questions users should ask